gitart-group/vue-dialog-docs/src/guide/components/g-dialog.md

 - **Default:** `false`

 - **Details:** <br/>
-Makes clicking outside of the element will not deactivate the dialog
+  Makes clicking outside of the element will not deactivate the dialog.
+[Example](/guide/usage/component-usage#persistent).

 ---